maiskt/hackathon.github.io/01-Identifying-Charcteristics.Rmd

 Each individual survey dataset also includes the following variables:

+## WEIGTH

+This is the survey weight to use in analyses.
+Each survey dataset contains its own set of weights.

 ## UR

 Type of place residence where the respondent resides as either urban or rural.